i2p/i2p.www/i2p2www/spec/proposals/144-ecies-x25519-aead-ratchet.rst

 that new outbound session is bound to that destination or router, and replaces any previous outbound session to that destination or router.

+Pairing inbound and outbound sessions provides a bidirectional protocol with the capability of ratcheting the DH keys.

 Binding Sessions and Destinations
 `````````````````````````````````